Frequently asked questions

 Which models are supported?

-Frontier models including Flux, Seedance, Wan, Veo, Kling, Hailuo, Qwen Image, Whisper, ElevenLabs, and Suno — called through providers like FAL, KIE, OpenAI, Anthropic, Gemini, Replicate, Together, Groq, Mistral, OpenRouter, and HuggingFace.
-Local inference runs via MLX, Ollama, llama.cpp, vLLM, and LM Studio.
+The leading models, including Flux, Seedance, Wan, Veo, Kling, Hailuo, Qwen Image, Whisper, ElevenLabs, and Suno, reached through providers such as FAL, KIE, OpenAI, Anthropic, Gemini, Replicate, Together, Groq, Mistral, OpenRouter, and HuggingFace.
+Models can also run on your own computer through MLX, Ollama, llama.cpp, vLLM, and LM Studio.

 Read more →